On the Nucleolus of a Class of Linear Production Games: Open questions and a final remark

+While we have shown that production-distribution games are linear production games, it remains unclear whether they coincide with this class.
+The most intriguing open question is however whether computing the nucleolus is computationally hard for the {\em capacitated} production-distribution game already for the {\em single} market case.
+Another open question is whether computing the nucleolus is computationally hard in the uncapacitated setting when the number of markets is unbounded.

-We believe that, although the solution provided by the sum of the nucleolus of the single-market subproblems does not coincide with the nucleolus in general, it is still as a sensible solution in practice since the solution to the single-market case can be computed quickly using the combinatorial algorithm presented in Section~\ref{sec:comb} and it seems reasonable to argue on each market separately.
-Besides, the corresponding solution is in the core of $(N,v)$ as, the core of each subgame $(N,v_j)$ is non-empty, the nucleolus is in the core (for such non-empty games), and the sum of solutions in the core of $(N,v_j)$ is obviously in the core of $(N,\sum_{j\in M} v_j)=(N,v)$.
-Once again this is not always the case with the Shapley value.
+Concerning the latter question, recall that by Remark~\ref{decomposition}, in the uncapacitated setting, it is possible to associate to the multi market game $(N,v)$ a single market game $(N, v_j)$ for each market $j\in M$, so that $(N, v)=(N,\sum_{j\in M} v_j)$.
+We believe that, although the solution provided by the sum of the nucleolus of the single market games $(N, v_j)$ does not in general coincide with the nucleolus of $(N,v)$ (see Example~\ref{theexample}), it is still as a sensible solution in practice.
+In fact, the solution to each single market game $(N, v_j)$ can be computed quickly using the combinatorial algorithm presented in Section~\ref{sec:comb} and it seems reasonable to argue on each market separately.
+Besides, the corresponding solution is in the core of $(N,v)$ as, the core of each game $(N,v_j)$ is nonempty, the nucleolus is in this core (as always, for games with nonempty core), and the sum of solutions in the core of $(N,v_j)$ is obviously in the core of $(N,\sum_{j\in M} v_j)=(N,v)$.

-Finally, the production-distribution games exhibit nice properties, such as the non-emptyness of the core, and the polytime solvability of the nucleolus and the Shapley values in interesting special cases.
-However there are still challenging open mathematical problems for general production-distribution games: Can we find a point in the core?
-Can we find the nucleolus or the Shapley values efficiently?
-We leave the corresponding questions for further investigations.
+A last open question concerns Theorem~\ref{characterization}.
+Is it is possible to find a-priori a characterization set of polynomial length?
+Some results in this direction are shown in \citet{jens24} for the so-called happy nucleolus of set covering games.